Lohengramm512/DNBDMod/README.md

-# Darkest Night, Brightest Dawn 2.0c
+# Darkest Night, Brightest Dawn 2.1c
 A Mod For Darkest Dungeon

-Current version: 13488.2.1c

 Whew!
 This mod changes pretty much everything about Darkest Dungeon in many tiny ways, and once in a while in a big way.